 One needs to check their Glucose levels as a screening test to diagnose diabetes.
 Even when we do not have diabetes, we can even check our glucose levels using Blood Glucose Monitors.

-High blood sugar levels are a medical condition that is famously called hyperglycemia.
+High blood sugar is a medical condition that is infamously called hyperglycemia.
 The condition is more commonly faced by patients with diabetes, Cushing’s syndrome, etc., or those who take steroids regularly.

-Studies have confirmed that hyperglycemia occurs when our glucose levels go above the recommended level.
-Thus, resulting from low insulin levels in the body or a decreased sensitivity of cells to insulin.
+Studies have confirmed that hyperglycemia occurs when our blood sugar goes above the recommended level.
+Thus, resulting in low insulin levels in the body or a decreased sensitivity of cells to insulin.
 Without insulin, glucose won’t be able to enter cells and can end up building up in the bloodstream.

 The serious issues that one can get from sustained hyperglycemia are

 Studies have also confirmed that high or low glucose levels in the blood can also cause cognitive decline.
-Common symptoms that indicate hyperglycemia can include a dry mouth, increased thirst and frequent urination.
+Common symptoms that indicate hyperglycemia can include a dry mouth, increased thirst and frequent urination as stated in this study.
 Other less common symptoms include fatigue, nausea, blurred vision, lightheadedness and headache.

-The condition that results in the low glucose level in our blood is called hypoglycemia.
-Of course, this condition can be as severe as hyperglycemia.
-Unfortunately, people with diabetes are prone to these medical situations, and hypoglycemia in these patients can be especially fatal.
+The condition that results in the low glucose level in our blood is called hypoglycemia and this condition can be as severe as hyperglycemia.
+Unfortunately, people with diabetes are prone to these medical situations, and hypoglycemia can be fatal.